Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 # Firebase & Backend Setup Checklist

+> [!WARNING]
+> **VERY IMPORTANT:** This AI assistant may sometimes overwrite your manual changes to code files, especially `src/lib/firebase.ts`.
+After adding your API key below, **please do not ask the AI to make further changes to `src/lib/firebase.ts`**.
+If the key seems to "disappear" after a change, please re-add it to the file and notify the AI of the issue.

 This guide provides a step-by-step checklist to ensure your Firebase project and environment variables are configured correctly.

 **Please follow these steps carefully to ensure a stable backend.**